Chuck Close: Process & Collaboration at White Cube

 Chuck Close is a shrill artistic voice and it has always been easy to be impressed by his large-scale works.
 As something of a happy and willing determinist, he has always taken into account his limitations and allowed them to direct how he creates his portraits.
 However, it is only by revealing his Process & Collaborations that Close’s portraits can be fully appreciated – something that this exhibition, now some 40 years in the making, does extremely well.

 Photos: Kevin Dooley

-Chuck Close Prints: Process and Collaborations is at the White Cube Bermondsey from 6th March until 21st April 2013.
-For further information, click here.
+Chuck Close Prints: Process and Collaborations is at White Cube Bermondsey from 6th March until 21st April 2013.
+For further information visit the gallery’s website here.